 - Arthritic Knee

 Rheumatoid arthritis is a long-lasting disease that can affect joints in any part of the body.
 It most commonly involves the hands, wrists, knees, and feet.
 In rheumatoid arthritis, the immune system—the body's defense system against disease—mistakenly attacks itself and causes the joint lining to swell.
-The inflammation then spreads to the surrounding tissues and eventually damage cartilage and bone.
+The inflammation then spreads to the surrounding tissues and eventually damages cartilage and bone.

 - Platelet Rich Plasma Therapy, PRP, promotes and accelerates the natural healing process of soft tissue injuries and osteoarthritis by stimulating the release of adult stem cells that already exist in tissue.
 A concentrated solution of the patient’s blood platelets containing healing cells called alpha-granules and plasma is injected into damaged tissue resulting in new cell growth and increased blood flow.

 - Stem Cell Therapy uses adult mesenchymal stem cells that are derived from the patient’s own tissue, particularly from the bone marrow or adipose tissue.
 Stem cells have the capacity to differentiate into various cell types, such as cartilage, tendon, muscle, and bones.
 When injected in a concentrated form into damaged tissue, these cells promote and accelerate the regeneration of tissue.

 - Viscosupplementation with hyaluronic acid helps to replace and stimulate production of synovial fluid, the joint’s natural lubricant and shock absorber.
 Hyaluronic acid injections can help to relieve the pain of moderate osteoarthritis of the knee and other joints.